rstarksmith/phase-2-project-legolist/NOTES.md

     - LegoSet
     - LegoDetails (to hide)
 ### Stretch Goals
 * ability to delete set card (button on card, DELETE)
-* ability to change from boxed to built and persist (PATCH)
+* ability to change from boxed to built(PATCH)
 * ability to search/filter by theme
-* add public API to search for more sets